MMosley502/LEGUP/Light-Up-Rules.md

-# Light Up
+# Light Up (WIP)
 Light Up is a puzzle with unfilled squares shown in gray.
-Your task is to ensure all non-black tiles are lit up with light bulbs.
+The goal is to light up every cell in the grid by placing light bulbs in some of the cells.

 Clicking on an unfilled tile places a light bulb and colors the area it lights up yellow